BV-BRC/BV-BRC-Docs/docroot/user_guides/organisms_taxon/antimicrobial_resistance.md

 -   'Phenotype.'
 Genomes in this category were assigned their resistance category based on phenotype information provided by source data, metadata and/or publication.
 For instance, the AMR phenotype may have been determined as MRSA or MSSA.
-    This phenotype data is available at PATRIC as well.
+    This phenotype data is available as well.
 -   'AMR Panel.'
 Some genomes have been tested against a panel of antibiotics, with the results of the screening reported in a table using either a specific designation (such as 'Susceptible,'